svpino/twitter/README.md

 * [What comes first?
 Theory or practice?](https://twitter.com/svpino/status/1442806742266560519?s=20) — "You can't use an algorithm unless you understand how it works."
 That's what many people say.
 But I don't believe it.
 This is how you can build expertise.

+* [How did I start with machine learning?](https://twitter.com/svpino/status/1294235627857248256?s=20) — I am not particularly inclined to Math.
+I do not have a Ph.D.
+I do not like to read research papers.
+But I do make a pretty good living working on the Data Science/AI/Machine Learning field.
+You can also do it.
+Here is how I got here.

 ## Exercises and projects